 More views of the Rutland Railroad Museum.
-Once I finished I went back outside.
+Once finished I went back outside.

-The Bet-Cha Transit Bus we used to get our members to the Rutland Railroad Museum this morning.
-Other members would drive to the museum on their own.
-I went back inside the take pictures of the model railroad. at this museum.
+The Bet-Cha Transit Bus we used to get some of our members to the museum this morning; others would drive.
+I returned inside to take pictures of the model railroad here.

 The Delaware & Hudson Railroad bridge over Otter Creek.

 NRHS Members are in a photo line on the old road bridge.